Alpha1221-gif/Basic_Python.py/WHILE_LOOP/While_Loop.md

 1. **Need a starting point:** Always create your tracking variable *before* the loop starts.
 2. **Don't forget to update:** Always change your variable inside the loop to avoid infinite loops.
 3. **Indentation matters:** All code inside the loop must be pushed to the right by 4 spaces.
+🚀 **Happy Coding!** Feel free to clone this repository and practice these methods.

+## 📝 License

+This project is open-source and available under the [MIT License](LICENSE).